Niannian1108/malicious-url-detector/README.md

 ## Warning And Caution Behavior

-High-confidence blocks no longer send users straight to `about:blank`.

-Instead, the extension opens a built-in warning page that shows:
+High-confidence blocks will open a built-in warning page that shows:

 - the blocked URL
 - the model confidence score